GOKUL-R18/Employee-Analytics/README.md

-# HR Analysis Dashboard Using Power BI and Power Query
+# Employee Analytics

-This project focuses on developing an HR attendance dashboard using Power BI and Power Query, providing insights into employee attendance patterns, performance, and areas for improvement.
+This project focuses on developing an Employee Analytics dashboard using Power BI and Power Query, providing insights into employee attendance patterns, performance, and areas for improvement.
 By utilizing data cleaning, transformation, and data visualization techniques, the dashboard helps HR teams make informed decisions.

 ---

 ## **Objective:**

-The goal of this project is to build an interactive HR dashboard that analyzes employee attendance data, provides insights into key performance indicators (KPIs), and identifies trends and areas for improvement using Power BI.
+The goal of this project is to build an interactive Employee Analytics dashboard that analyzes employee attendance data, provides insights into key performance indicators (KPIs), and identifies trends and areas for improvement using Power BI.
 The dashboard empowers HR teams to track attendance patterns effectively.

 ---